anymod/guide/docs/examples/jsx.md

 <img src="https://res.cloudinary.com/component/image/upload/c_scale,w_1200/v1534866816/jsx-02_phapgd.png">

-The above JSX is compiled into "regular" ES5 JavaScript as shown below, and this JavaScript is what ultimately runs in the browser when the mod is loaded:
+The above JSX is pre-compiled into "regular" ES5 JavaScript as shown below, and this JavaScript is what ultimately runs in the browser when the mod is loaded:

 ```js
 "use strict";